"The most valuable of all talents is that of never using two words when one will do." -Thomas Jefferson

 a brief description of how you found the article(s)

-To encourage diversity, I will approve a given article for only one student.
-It therefore pays for you to screen your choice early.
+To encourage diversity, I will approve a given article for only the first student who submits it for review.
+It therefore pays to screen your choice early.

 STEP 3: Research your topic further